 I gave this short assignment as homework.
 I also didn’t reveal what we were doing with it until the next day…sneak attack!

 4) Film the students.
 I sent my students out in the hall in groups of three to do their own filming.
 We easily got through 16 students in one 40-minute class period.
 The rest of the class was working on another assignment.
+As an alternative idea, you could have students use FlipGrid to create their videos on their own time.

 5) If you don’t have it on your device already, download Google Drive, Dropbox, OneDrive, or another cloud.
 Save all of your videos to that cloud.